 Students entering with a graduate degree will be admitted directly to the Clinical PhD program and may be eligible for advanced standing within the program.
 Whether applying with a bachelor's or a master's degree, applications should clearly indicate that they are interested in being considered for the Clinical Psychology program.

-Students with a Bachelor's degree and wishing to enter the PhD program in Psychology or Psychology/Neuroscience should initially register in the MSc program.
-Applicants should clearly indicate whether they wish to be considered for the Psychology or the Psychology/Neuroscience program.
+Students with a Bachelor's degree and wishing to enter the PhD program in Psychology stream or Neuroscience stream should initially register in the MSc program.
+Applicants should clearly indicate whether they wish to be considered for the Psychology stream or the Neuroscience stream program.